 It doesn’t have to be that way.
 Take care of yourself, don’t take things personally, challenge your thoughts, give unto others and face challenges head on.
 Regaining your emotional strength is not only possible but probable with a little intention and effort.
 You can do it.
 I did.
 And, let me tell you, it feels amazing!

-If you have read this far you must be wanting to get emotionally stronger.
+If you have read this far you must be wanting to be an emotionally strong woman.

 Let me help you do so, NOW, so you can start living the life of your dreams.